KaiBizAnalytics/sql-work-sample/README.md

-# SQL Work Sample for BC Demographic Survey
+# SQL Work Sample
 ## Overview
 Welcome to my SQL work sample repository.
-Here, you'll find a curated collection of SQL queries that I developed while serving as a Research Analyst for the BC Demographic Survey.
+Here, you'll find a curated collection of SQL queries that I developed while serving as a Research Analyst at BC Stats.
 In this role, I engaged extensively with survey data to uncover insights into participant engagement and survey effectiveness, while also leading efforts in data quality assurance.

 ## What's Inside
 The queries in this repository highlight my comprehensive SQL skills, including but not limited to: